SuperHeavyBallet/TOP-Battleship/README.md

 - /// Remove Player One/Two - Your Fleet/Enemy Fleet is enough indication

 Update aesthetic
-- Potentially go with old school metal and bevels with Hazard stripes :P
+- /// Potentially go with old school metal and bevels
-- Create UI elements to represent actual ships and their hit status
+- /// Create UI elements to represent actual ships and their hit status

 - /// Fix Player ships not turning red on hit
 - /// Work on end state when all ships destroyed